What is Ketamine?

 Ketamine is administered intravenously over a 45-minute treatment.
 You may not see any noticeable effects at the beginning of the infusion.
 However, as the infusion progresses, you may feel a “floating” or “weightless” sensation.
 In addition, patients experience a dissociative state but remain entirely conscious and able to speak.
 You are monitored closely for the duration of treatment.
 Finally, 15 minutes before the treatment is over, you regain your senses and thinking returns to normal.

 The most common and frequent side effects of ketamine infusions are nausea and fatigue.

-Ketamine works by binding to specific receptors in the brain.
+Ketamine rewires the brain.
+It works by binding to specific receptors in the brain.
 This action promotes regrowth and connections between brain cells that help regulate a person’s mood.
 More prolonged Ketamine infusions show promise for “resetting” nerves and decreasing neuropathic pain for people struggling with chronic pain.

 How Does Ketamine Compare to SSRIs?

 Traditional SSRIs like Prozac or Zoloft take weeks, sometimes months, to affect the brain and body.
 Occasionally, patients become resistant to the medication and see no valuable benefits.
 Ketamine is unlike SSRIs in that it provides instantaneous results.
 Ketamine is given through an IV port and delivered directly into the bloodstream, where it begins to work on the brain and body immediately.